ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - CLOCKSPRESET

-        For Armada37x0 only, the clock tree configuration preset including CPU and DDR frequency, default is CPU_800_DDR_800.
+        The clock tree configuration preset including CPU and DDR frequency, default is CPU_800_DDR_800.

             - CPU_600_DDR_600  - CPU at 600 MHz, DDR at 600 MHz